GLOBAL SERVICE EXCELLENCE DIRECTOR — HARRISON.AI

 Escalation Reduction

-Executive-level escalations eliminated through governance frameworks
+Executive-level customer escalations eliminated through governance frameworks

 CSAT Score